massquantity/LibRecommender/README.md

 - [nmslib](https://github.com/nmslib/nmslib) (optional, see [User Guide](https://github.com/massquantity/LibRecommender/blob/master/doc/user_guide.md#embedding))
 - [DGL](https://github.com/dmlc/dgl) (optional, see [Implementation Details](https://github.com/massquantity/LibRecommender/blob/master/doc/implementation_details.md#pinsage))

+If you are using Python 3.6, you also need to install [dataclasses](https://github.com/ericvsmith/dataclasses), which was first introduced in Python 3.7.

 LibRecommender is tested under TensorFlow 1.15, 2.5, 2.8 and 2.10.
 If you encounter any problem during running, feel free to open an issue.
-If you are using Python 3.6, you also need to install [dataclasses](https://github.com/ericvsmith/dataclasses), since it is first included in Python 3.7.

 **Known issue**: Sometimes one may encounter errors like `ValueError: numpy.ndarray size changed, may indicate binary incompatibility.
 Expected 88 from C header, got 80 from PyObject`.
 In this case try upgrading numpy, and version 1.22.0 or higher is probably a safe option.